Mayko2003/wikachu-backend/README.md

 Then you need to initialize your .env file so you can guide with env.example file.

+If you don't have firebase credentials, first you need to create a firebase project [Firebase](https://console.firebase.google.com/).
+Then you can read the following documentation for generate a private key file, [Initialize the SDK in non-Google environments](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments)

 ## Setup database

 We provide two scripts to fill database, they are initData.js and initdb.js which are located in utils folder.